mastodon/documentation/content/pl/user/run-your-own.md

 Please mind that providing a public internet service involves moderation work and community management, and that such work becomes more complicated the larger your server grows.
 {{< /hint >}}

-## Więc, chcesz prowadzić własny serwer Mastodona
+## Więc chcesz prowadzić własny serwer Mastodona

 Oto czego potrzebujesz: